 Click Above to View Matrix

-I look forward to a year of great accomplishments.
+I look forward to an outstanding year of great successes for all students.

 Ms. Julie Infante